 This book is based on the notion that a lecturer who uses ICT in teaching must learn how to apply their knowledge about content, pedagogy and technology in an integrated manner.
 Integrating these three types of knowledge is based on the TPACK model, which stands for the Technological Pedagogical Content Knowledge model (Mishra & Koehler, 2006).

-The material for this book was developed in a Dutch higher education innovation project known as MARCHET (MAke Relevant CHoices in educational technology, MARCHET, 2009-2011).
+The material for this book was developed in a Dutch higher education innovation project known as MARCHET (MAke Relevant CHoices in Educational Technology, MARCHET, 2009-2011).
 This project provided four practice-oriented TPACK course redesign modules for the professional development of university lecturers.
 The modules all had the same structure and the same instructional design.
-For two years during the project, the modules were organized by five collaborating Dutch institutions of higher education.
+Five collaborating Dutch higher education institutions organized the modules for two years during the project.
 The modules were online, using a virtual learning platform based on SharePoint, which was enriched by a virtual meeting space in Adobe Connect.
-After the project was finished, the modules were further organized at local level by each of the five Dutch institutions using their own institutional virtual learning platforms.
+After the project was finished, the modules were further organized locally by each of the five Dutch institutions using their own institutional virtual learning platforms.